-As an example taken from the biomedical domain, a nanopublication assertion about a gene-disease association is $\langle activin \ A \ receptor \ type \ 2A - gene-disease \ biomarker \ association - colorectal \ cancer \rangle$, where activin A receptor type 2A is the subject, gene-disease biomarker association is the predicate and colorectal cancer is the object of the triple.
-This assertion is extracted from a paper (Campregher et al.,

-47 2010), which puts in relation the activin A receptor type 2A gene to the colorectal cancer and describes a
+As an example taken from the biomedical domain, a nanopublication assertion about a gene-disease association is $\langle activin \ A \ receptor \ type \ 2A \ gene-disease \ biomarker$ association-colorectal cancer \rangle , where activin A receptor type 2A is the subject, gene-disease biomarker association is the predicate and colorectal cancer is the object of the triple.
+This assertion is extracted from an article (Campregher et al., 2010), which puts in relation the activin A receptor type 2A gene to the colorectal cancer and describes a drug-that is, Mesalazine-that reduces mutations in transforming growth factor of the gene.